SoftwareHeritage/swhapguide/swhap@inria.md

 Archiving your legacy code
 ----------------------
 In order to archive your legacy code on the Software Heritage Universal Archive, you first need to deposit your code on a public forge such as Github or Gitlab, and most of the work we will do in the following steps aims at doing so in a clean way.
-In this guide we will the most widely used forge, Github.
+In this guide we will leverage the most widely used forge, Github.
 Note that the process could be easily done on any other forge of your choice.

 We will provide a step by step guidance, using a dummy software name _MySoftware_ as an example.